anthonyjclarke/CYD_TFT_RetroClock/README.md

 ### Mode 2: Time + Date
 ```
-10:24 58    ← Time with seconds
+9:24 58     ← Time with seconds (no leading zero)
 18/12/24    ← Date (DD/MM/YY)
 ```
-- Time with seconds on top row
+- Time with seconds on top row (no leading zero for single-digit hours)
 - Date on bottom row
 - Format: DD/MM/YY
+- Consistent hour formatting with Mode 0

 ## Time Format